Jump to:

 Acute onset of plexopathy related symptoms

 Acute onset of symptoms varies from days to several weeks11 following radiation administration.
-Paresthesias are the most common presenting symptom in RIP.5,17,28,29,30 Disorders of sensation such as tingling, burning, numbness and/or pain are common findings in the upper and lower extremities and pelvis as a result of radiation-induced cervical, brachial and lumbosacral plexopathies.
-Patients treated for gastrointestinal (GI) and pelvic cancers may show early signs of radiation-induced myenteric plexopathy resulting in dysregulation of the migrating motor complex (MMC) within the gastrointestinal system.
-These patients commonly present with symptoms of bloating, fecal incontinence, nausea, vomiting, and delayed gastric emptying.3,62
+For nerve plexuses that innervate voluntary muscle, paresthesias are the most common presenting symptom in RIP.
+Disorders of sensation such as tingling, burning, numbness and/or pain are common findings in the upper and lower extremities and pelvis as a result of radiation-induced cervical, brachial and lumbosacral plexopathies.10 Patients treated for gastrointestinal (GI) and pelvic cancers may show early signs of radiation-induced myenteric plexopathy resulting in dysregulation of the migrating motor complex (MMC) within the gastrointestinal system.
+These patients commonly present with symptoms of bloating, fecal incontinence, nausea, vomiting.11 In one rat study delayed gastric emptying of solids was experienced acutely after irradiation of the stomach.12

 Subacute plexopathy related symptoms

-In the weeks following the acute onset of RIP, patients’ symptoms may progress to include limb edema and worsening motor and sensory deficits.6,29,31 Within the GI system, decreased absorptive and secretory function may be associated with radiation-induced submucosal plexopathy.47,72
+In the weeks following the acute onset of RIP, patients’ symptoms may progress to include limb edema and worsening motor and sensory deficits.10 Within the GI system, decreased absorptive and secretory function may be associated with radiation-induced submucosal plexopathy and increased transit time may be associated with alterations to the MMC.11

 Chronic plexopathy related symptoms

 Signs and symptoms of plexopathy can develop and progress months, years, or decades following treatment.
 This phenomenon can be seen in patients in remission of any cancer treated by radiation.
-Hodgkin’s lymphoma (HL) patients32 treated with now obsolete techniques (e.g., mantle field radiation), head and neck cancer patients, and even those treated with advanced techniques (e.g., involved site radiation therapy), in which the radiation beam is more focused to affected lymph nodes in an attempt to reduce the size of the treatment area, are commonly affected.
-These patients often develop cervical and/or brachial plexopathy leading to severe atrophy, weakness and pain in their neck and upper extremities.33,34 In addition to severe lower extremity atrophy, weakness and pain, patients treated for GI cancers, pelvic cancers or malignancy of the thoracic or lumbar spine, often experience chronic gastrointestinal and genitourinary dysfunction such as sexual dysfunction, and bowel and/or bladder incontinence.
-31
+Hodgkin’s lymphoma (HL) patients13 treated with now obsolete techniques (e.g., mantle field radiation), head and neck cancer patients, and even those treated with advanced techniques (i.e., involved site radiation therapy), in which the radiation beam is more focused to affected lymph nodes in an attempt to reduce the size of the treatment area, are commonly affected.
+These patients often develop cervical and/or brachial plexopathy leading to severe atrophy, weakness and pain in their neck and upper extremities.14 In addition to severe lower extremity atrophy, weakness and pain, patients treated for GI cancers, pelvic cancers or malignancy of the thoracic or lumbar spine, often experience chronic gastrointestinal and genitourinary dysfunction such as sexual dysfunction, and bowel and/or bladder incontinence.15

 Specific secondary or associated conditions and complications